 Wondering what to expect when you visit?
 Take a look at images of the Museum’s historic home and exhibition highlights with our online photo tour.

-Financial education is at the heart of the Museum’s mission.
 For more than 20 years, educators from around the country have been bringing students to the Museum to help them understand how finance impacts their daily lives.
-The Museum offers discounted admission for pre-booked groups of eight or more, as well as a variety of programs, including classes, the Museum Finance Academy and a P-Credit course taught by trained Museum educators and market professionals.
-Public guided tours may also be available, but cannot be guaranteed in advance.
+The Museum offers discounted admission for pre-booked groups of eight or more, as well as a variety of classes for students in middle school through college.

 The Museum offers a robust calendar of speakers on financial topics of public interest.
 Prominent speakers from across the financial industry participate in these lectures, seminars and panels.
 Subject matter ranges from discussions of current financial practices to observations on significant events and individuals in America’s financial history.

-Have a question about the Museum or financial history trivia?
+Have a question about the Museum or financial history?
 Visit our Frequently Asked Questions page for answers, or check out our links page for additional resources.

 The Museum is located at 48 Wall Street in the heart of New York’s Financial District in Lower Manhattan.
 As the city's most historic neighborhood, Lower Manhattan offers a variety of museums, landmarks and historic sites, as well as a wide range of restaurants, shops and hotels.
 Nearby attractions include the 9/11 Memorial, the Statue of Liberty, the New York Stock Exchange and the South Street Seaport.